-Members shall regularly engage with their main stakeholders (such as faith groups, anti-gambling pressure groups, relevant charities, treatment specialists. social workers and academic researchers), formally and informally and include this in their reporting mechanisms.
-Engagement shall issues that are material stakeholders and the individual Member.
+Members shall regularly (at least once a year) engage with their main stakeholders (such as faith groups, anti-gambling pressure groups, relevant charities, treatment specialists, social workers and academic researchers), formally and informally and include this in their reporting mechanisms.
+Engagement shall cover issues that are material to the stakeholders and the individual Member.
 A broad range of stakeholders should be included in such a process.

-The engagement shall provide an opportunity

-for stakeholders to voice relevant concerns or auestions.
+The engagement shall provide an opportunity for stakeholders to voice relevant concerns or questions.